YJack0000/YJack0000/README.md

 ## Hello, geeks! 👋

 I am Yu-Jie you can call me YJ.
 I am Bachelor of National Cheng-Chi University, Taiwan.
-I have an experienced developer skilled in C++, Full Stack Development, Machine learning, Javascript and its frameworks.
+I have exposed to a wide range of developer skilled such as C++, Machine learning, Full Stack Development, Javascript and its frameworks.

 #### 🔭 What do I do and What have I done?
 * I’m currently working on combining opencv and arduino to make an game-assistant in [Lary Technology](https://github.com/Lary-Tech).